 These basic criteria for secure data management are currently met through administration of the CRAM web site and supporting database at the San Francisco Estuary Institute as a regional Information Center of the California Environmental Data Exchange Network (CEDEN).
-Expansion of data management to include other regional data centers is expected.
 The eCRAM software, the CRAM database, and its supporting web sites are open source.
 No aspect of CRAM programming is proprietary.
 The CRAM database incorporates numerous measures to assure accurate data entry and processing, including the following.